L. J. Smith

-John Smith III (born May 13, 1980), commonly known as L. J., which stands for "Little John", is an American former professional football player who was a tight end in the National Football League (NFL).
+John Smith III (born May 13, 1980), commonly known as L. J., which stands for "Little John", is an American former professional football player who played tight end in the National Football League (NFL).
 He played college football for the Rutgers Scarlet Knights.
 He was selected by the Philadelphia Eagles in the second round of the 2003 NFL draft.

 Early life

 In elementary school, he went to Bartle in Highland Park.
 At Highland Park High School in Highland Park, New Jersey, Smith played both basketball and football.
 As a senior football linebacker, he posted 11 sacks, 143 tackles, and five interceptions.

 College career

 A four-year starter, he finished second in Rutgers history among tight ends with 122 receptions for 1,458 yards and ten touchdowns, surpassed only by Marco Battaglia.

 Smith earned All-Big East honors as both a junior and senior, and served as team captain as a senior, leading the Scarlet Knights with a career-high 32 receptions for 384 yards and three touchdowns.